 Teams will be responsible for providing their own lunches on all days except for Friday.
 Teams may bring food onsite; cook on site as well in specific areas.
 Or purchase from onsite Concessions.

-Honda Sponsored Pizza Lunch for Teams - Friday, June 17 11:45p.m.
-(Main Tent)
+Honda Sponsored Pizza Lunch for Teams - Wednesday June 21 following the welcome ceremony (Main Tent)

-CONCESSIONS:
+PADDOCKS: